-Asian shares fall as Huawei arrest risks China-US fallout
+Asian shares fall as Huawei arrest imperils China-US truce

 SINGAPORE (AP) — Asian markets were broadly lower Monday after China protested the arrest of a senior executive of Chinese electronics giant Huawei, who is suspected of trying to evade U.S. trade curbs on Iran.

-HUAWEI ARREST: China has slammed the "extremely egregious" detention of Huawei chief financial officer Meng Wanzhou and demanded that the U.S. cancel an order for her arrest, the official Xinhua News Agency reported on Sunday.
-Meng, who is accused of attempting to evade U.S. sanctions on Iran, was arrested in Canada on Dec.
-1. In a meeting with Terry Branstad, the U.S. ambassador to Beijing, Vice Foreign Minister Le Yucheng urged Washington to "immediately correct its wrong actions" and vowed to take further steps based on its response, Xinhua said.
-The two countries recently agreed to hold off on further tariffs for 90 days while they attempt to resolve a range of issues from trade to technology development.
+HUAWEI ARREST: China has slammed as "extremely egregious" the detention of Huawei chief financial officer Meng Wanzhou and demanded that the U.S. cancel an order for her arrest, the official Xinhua News Agency reported on Sunday.
+Meng, who is suspected of attempting to evade U.S. sanctions on Iran, was arrested in Canada on Dec.
+1. In a meeting with Terry Branstad, the U.S. ambassador to Beijing, Vice Foreign Minister Le Yucheng urged Washington to "immediately correct its wrong actions" and vowed to take further steps depending on the U.S. response, Xinhua said.
+The two countries recently agreed to hold off on imposing further tariffs for 90 days while they attempt to resolve a range of issues from trade to technology development.

 ANALYST'S TAKE: Although the Huawei arrest "falls under the purview of independent courts, the timing of it is unfortunate and could jeopardize the truce that was just agreed," Chang Wei Liang of Mizuho Bank said in a commentary.
 "Markets have correspondingly responded by reducing risk on the table, waiting to assess the extent of any political fallout."

 SLOWING CHINESE EXPORTS: On Saturday, Chinese customs data showed that exports rose 5.4 percent to $227.4 billion in November over a year earlier.
 This is a broad decline from the 12.6 percent surge in the previous month.
-Imports gained 3 percent to $182.7 billion, as compared to a 20.3 percent jump in October.
-The numbers paint a picture of a slowdown in the world's second-largest economy, which could weigh on global growth.
+Imports climbed 3 percent to $182.7 billion, compared with a 20.3 percent jump in October.
+The numbers suggest a deepening slowdown in the world's second-largest economy that could weigh on global growth.